neo4j-partners/amazon-cloud-formation-neo4j/gcloud/README.md

 # A Warning

 Google's launcher documentation isn't great in spots, and there are a bunch of small WTFs.

+POCs:

+* Google Marketplace Ops Team cloud-partner-onboarding@google.com
-Our technical POC was Emily Bates <emilybates@google.com> who was super helpful, and can answer technical questions.
+* Previous technical POC Emily Bates <emilybates@google.com> who was super helpful, and can answer technical questions, but may have moved on.
+* Tor Ulstein <toruls@google.com> previously copied on threads related to our solution

 Read this entire README carefully, there is a lot of info on gotchas and specific instructions that you won't be able to find via google.